 Even though our overall student numbers have increased, the percentage of students represented in each student group has remained fairly constant except in the African American represented category.
-Their number has increased to 31 students from the 22 students represented in the 2015-16 population.
-This increase of 11 students represents 4% of our total student population.
+For the 2017-18 school year, the African American students have increased to 55 students from the 31 students represented in the 2016-17 population.
+This increase to 55 students represents 22% of our total student population.